 - Comfortable clothing (nightgown, slippers, etc.), as well as clothing for after the delivery and to go home you.
 Most new mom's can comfortably fit into their 5 to 6 month maternity wear.

 - Baby clothes to bring your newborn home in, and a blanket or cover for the car seat, especially during the colder months.

-9 out of 10 child car seats are not used correctly.
+Sixty percent of car seats are not used correctly.
 Vermont law requires all children up to age 8 to ride in a federally approved safety seat.
 To ensure that your child is riding safely, get a free safety seat inspection from a certified Child Passenger Safety Technician.
 Learn about car seat inspections at your local fire departments.